 - Emory University competes at the NCAA Division III level.
 The distinguishing factor in comparing Division III programs to Division I & II institutions is that Division III athletics feature athletes who receive no financial aid related to their athletic skills.

 - Emory is a member of the University Athletic Association (UAA).
 Other institutions comprising the eight-team league include Brandeis University, Carnegie Mellon University, Case Western Reserve University, New York University, University of Chicago, University of Rochester and Washington University.

-- Emory is just one of seven schools in the nation--others include Stanford, Johns Hopkins, Washington University, the University of Southern California, UCLA and MIT -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (4th in 2017-18) and among the top 25 annual of best national universities (t-21st).
+- Emory is just one of 10 schools in the nation--others include Stanford, Duke, Johns Hopkins, Washington University, the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (5th in 2018-19) and among the top 25 annual of best national universities (21st).

-- From 1987-88 through the end of the 2015-16 academic year, Emory has captured a total of 194 UAA team championships.
-During 2017-18, the following teams won conference championships: men's swimming and diving, women's swimming and diving, women's tennis, softball, and golf.
+- From 1987-88 through the end of the 2018-19 academic year, Emory has captured a total of 202 UAA team championships.
+During 2018-19, the following teams won conference championships: volleyball, men's basketball, men's swimming and diving, women's swimming and diving, golf, softball, men's tennis and women's tennis.

-- Emory has finished among the top 10 Division III programs in the Director's Cup in 17 of the last 18 years.
+- Emory has finished among the top 10 Division III programs in the Director's Cup in 18 of the last 19 years.
 The Director's Cup honors institutions maintaining a broad-based athletic program, achieving success in many sports, both men's and women's.
-In 2017-18, the Eagles placed fourth out of 329 schools that scored points.
+In 2018-19, the Eagles placed fifth out of 334 schools that scored points.

 - Emory student-athletes have shined in their respective venues over the years with a total of 1,031 earning All-American status since 1983-84.
 During the 2018-19 school year, a total of 42 Emory athletes earned All-America acclaim.